 Share an artist: Like songs and albums, you can share an artist with a friend via social networks and messaging apps.
 Just tap on any artist's page (search for an artist, then click his or her name to access the page, etc), then tap the button with the (…) three dots next to their name, and select Share Artist.
 From there, pick how you'd like to share.

-In bed/do not disturb tips
+iPhone in bed/do not disturb tips

 How to schedule Night Shift mode: Night Shift can automatically shift the colours of your display to the warmer end of the colour spectrum after dark.
 It's not on by default so to turn it on, go to Settings > Display & Brightness > Night Shift.
-Here you set when you want it scheduled to run or "Manually enable it until tomorrow".
-You can also set the "warmth" of the display from "Less warm" to "More warm".
+Here you set when you want it scheduled to run or 'Manually enable it until tomorrow'.
+You can also set the warmth of the display from 'Less warm' to 'More warm'.

 Set up ScreenTime: You can set limits on app use as well as see how much time you've spent in certain apps.
 For lot more on this check out our complete guide to ScreenTime.

 Translate: Siri can translate a handful of languages into American English.
-Just ask "Hey Siri, how do you say [phrase here] in German/Spanish/Italian/Japanese/Chinese."
+Just ask 'Hey Siri, how do you say [phrase here] in German/Spanish/Italian/Japanese/Chinese."

 Hey Siri: To get Siri working by just shouting at it rather than pressing a button go to Settings > Siri & Search > Listen for "Hey Siri".